 With the replacement of the old “ASER database format” in our releases in late 2018, we archived more than three decades worth of FORTRAN 77 code, so that’s a skill that I no longer use.

 I remain very proud of the CCDC’s Mercury crystal structure visualisation program.
 I was the original, and then lead, developer of Mercury from 1999 until around 2010.
 In December 2018 I returned to working on Mercury.

 Scripting and automation

 I’m passionate about using computers to save time.
 This means I contributed to CCDC’s software build and version control systems for decades.
 In 2009 and 2010 I lead major efforts to streamline their release processes, which had required many time-consuming manual steps.

 Then in 2018 and 2019 I lead another project to significantly speed up the release cycle, culminating in my giving a talk Escaping 5 decades of monolithic annual releases at PIPELINE 2018.

-In 2019 I set up Clare Macrae Consulting Ltd, and am available for consulting and training in all aspects of working with legacy and un-tested code.
+In 2019 I set up Clare Macrae Consulting Ltd, which I ran for 2 years, covering all aspects of working with legacy and un-tested code.

 I love folk music, and am always on the lookout for good music, both locally and further afield.